elastx/halon-smtpd-exporter/README.md

 ## Protobuf

-You will need the Protobuf definitions matching your `smtpd` version, they can be found [here](https://docs.halon.io/protobuf-schemas/).
+You may need to build this with the Protobuf definitions matching your `smtpd` version.
+The definitions can be found [here](https://docs.halon.io/protobuf-schemas/).

 Clone this repo, grab the `smtpd.proto` file for your version.